sachsy/hacks-n-notes/computer-science/algorithms/asymptotic-analysis.md

 ## Big-O is not the same as Big-Theta

-Big-Theta expresses function growth only by a simplified version of $$f(n)$$ and it describes upper and lower bounds.
+Big-Theta expresses function growth by a simplified version of $$f(n)$$ and it describes upper and lower bounds.

 In contrast, Big-O considers upper bound (worst case scenario).
-Might be imprecise but it is very useful for large values of $$n$$.
+Might be imprecise but it is useful for large values of $$n$$.

 ## Wait, what?
 There is also Big-Omega